 When you add page numbers to the header or footer in Microsoft Word, then the numbering that is used is likely the standard English numeral system.
-Use these steps to use Roman numeral page numbers in Microsoft Word.
+Use these steps to add Roman numeral page numbers to Word documents.

 - Open your document in Word.